Advanced Search for DAM: 5 Use Cases

 4. Product Discovery - Specific Products

 A furniture manufacturer frequently has to search for images that do not contain people.
-Searching manually through almost a million of assets is not an option.
+Searching manually through almost a million assets is not an option.
 Yet it’s an attribute that’s hard to capture manually.
-Leveraging cognitive services powered search can help scan through those assets in a fraction of a second.
+Leveraging cognitive services-powered search can help scan through those assets in a fraction of a second.

 SKU: 12345, 6474511

 5. Color Themes - Specific Colors